 Repeal of conflicting laws.

 Any and all other ordinances, resolutions, or regulations, or parts thereof, in conflict with this ordinance are hereby repealed to the extent of such conflict.
 Where this ordinance overlaps with other ordinances or regulations adopted by the City Council, whichever imposes the more stringent restrictions shall prevail.
+The repeal of prior ordinances which governed the payment of impact fees shall not abrogate or impair the collection or expenditure of impact fees under the prior structure of such fees.

 Severability.